328 East 75th St, Suite A New York, NY 10021

-Restoring your eyes needs to address three concerns: volume, texture, and/or skin excess.
-In general, upper eyelid treatment is more direct.
-Lower eyelid treatment is often part of overall facial rejuvenation.
+Restoring your eyes to a more youthful appearance needs to address three concerns: volume, texture, and/or excess skin.
+In general, upper eyelids can be treated separately, while lower eyelids are often addressed as part of overall facial rejuvenation.

-Texture: Just as a rubber band looses its elasticity over time, your skin becomes loose over time.
-If you have little skin excess, or if your eyelid skin is “crêpe,” laser resurfacing rejuvenates your skin.
+Texture: Just as a rubber band loses its elasticity over time, your skin becomes loose over time.
+If you have little skin excess, or if your eyelid skin is “crêpe,” laser resurfacing can rejuvenate your skin.

 Volume: (See Eyelid Rejuvenation) Commonly, restoring volume is used for lower eyelid treatment.
 Lower eye area volume has a major impact on your overall appearance.
 Fat grafting is the most common technique for adding volume.

-The tissues under the eyes has a flat gently tense tone in youth.
+The tissues under the eyes have a flat gently tense tone in youth.
 Age and other factors can let the muscles sag and fat bulge.
-Some call this protrusion blepharochalasis and more commonly called under eye bag or baggy eyelid.
+Some call this protrusion blepharochalasis and more commonly called under-eye bag or baggy eyelid.
 It is a very common condition seen with:

 Blepharoplasty is a surgical method performed to remove the excess skin above lids.
 Small fat pouches can also be removed just below the eyes in order to reduce puffiness.
 Blepharoplasty is specifically designed to improve the appearance of droopy eyelids as well as relieve heavy or tired-looking eyelids.
 If there is swelling or puffiness around the eyes, Blepharoplasty can improve that appearance, proving patients with refreshing results.

-CO2 laser resurfacing is another route that patients can take to avoid a surgical treatment.
-The CO2 or erbium laser has proven to be an effective technique using laser skin resurfacing technology.
-This involves the removal of a layer of skin by damaging the collagen and stimulating new production.
-The new skin will flourish, tighten and fill in the wrinkles and crevices that hand above and below the eye.
+CO2 laser resurfacing is another route that patients often prefer to take and avoid a surgical procedure.
+Dr. Rokhsar often uses laser skin resurfacing technologies to improve the appearance of patient eyes.
+The laser removes a layer of skin as well as damaging deeper layers to stimulating new collagen production.
+The new skin will flourish, tighten and fill in the wrinkles and crevices above and below the eye.